-Figure 8 reports dropouts and winning bids for those sub-auctions where both bidders were Rs.
-In this case Rs' behavior is generally consistent with the dominant strategy as drop out prices hover around the 45 degree line, and there were only two auctions in which Rs won with bids above their value when competing against another R^{27}
+Fig. 8 reports dropouts and winning bids for those sub-auctions where both bidders were Rs.
+In this case Rs' behavior is generally consistent with the dominant strategy as drop-out prices hover around the 45 degree line, and there were only two auctions in which Rs won with bids above their value when competing against another R.

 We were, quite frankly, surprised by the high frequency of Es bidding above their value.
-However, there is precedence for this in the literature: Andreoni, Che, and Kim (2007) report a series of SPSB private value auctions under varying information about rivals' values.
-Most relevant to our experiment is their 1 x 4 auctions in which all four bidders had full information about each other's values, which they compared to their 4 x 1 treatment in which none of the bidders had any information about each other's value) versus 62.5% sincere bidding in auctions with full information.28 12.0% were above value without information
+However, there is precedence for this in the literature: Andreoni et al. (2007) report a series of SPSB private value auctions under varying information about rivals' values.
+Most relevant to our experiment is their $1 \times 4$ auctions in which all four bidders had full information about each other's values, which they compared to their $4 \times 1$ treatment in which none of the bidders had any information